Eventing

 Inspection Settings

-If you do not have any Channels configured with Rayfin Input or you have a combination of Channels configured with Rayfin Input and other Input types the Storage Mode option will not be visible - in this scenario only Topside (PC) Storage is available.
+If you do not have any Channels configured with Rayfin Input or you have a combination of Channels configured with Rayfin Input and other Input types, the Storage Mode options will not be visible, only Topside (PC) Storage will be available.

 Eventing - Topside (PC) only